siddh34/DSML-Project/README.md

 # Data Scince Machine Learning-Project

-> So here we will be doing a regrssion model by the help of sklearn
+> So here we will be doing a regression model, decision tree regressor and possion regressor by the help of sklearn

 * libs used